w3c/webextensions/proposals/synchronous_data_at_startup.md

 Each key has its own associated `persistent` flag, which affect the behavior of the latest `set()` call, and any following `remove()` or `clear()` calls.
+The `set` method can update multiple keys at once, and the `persistent` option applies to all specified keys.
+To have different `persistent` flags for keys, call the `set()` method again, with a different `persistent` option value.

 Persisted data should be stored locally, comparable to `storage.local`.

+Updates are asynchronous.
+The returned `Promise` may await writes to disk when the persistent flag is set, but does not guarantee the delivery of data to other processes.
+This ensures that non-responsive processes cannot delay the resolution of the `Promise`.
+The caller resides in the extension process and is guaranteed to receive the updated value when `get` or `getSync` are called.

+#### remove

+Removes data associated with the specified keys.

+See the `set` method for remarks about this method's asynchronous behavior.

+#### clear

+Clears all data in this storage area.

+See the `set` method for remarks about this method's asynchronous behavior.

 #### onChanged